Skip to content

 A Kuadrant AuthPolicy custom resource:

-1. Targets Gateway API networking resources such as HTTPRoutes and Gateways, using these resources to obtain additional context, i.e., which traffic workload (HTTP attributes, hostnames, user attributes, etc) to enforce auth.
+1. Targets Gateway API networking resources HTTPRoute and Gateway, using these to obtain the auth context, i.e., on which traffic workload (HTTP attributes, hostnames, user attributes, etc) to enforce auth.

-2. Supports targeting subsets (sections) of a network resource to apply the auth rules to.
+2. Supports targeting subsets (sections) of a network resource to apply the auth rules to, i.e. specific listeners of a Gateway or HTTP route rules of an HTTPRoute.

 3. Abstracts the details of the underlying external authorization protocol and configuration resources, that have a much broader remit and surface area.

-4. Enables cluster operators to set defaults that govern behavior at the lower levels of the network, until a more specific policy is applied.
+4. Enables platform engineers to set defaults that govern behavior at the lower levels of the network, until a more specific policy is applied.

 How it works